NVlabs/GCVit/README.md

 }
 ```

+## Licenses

 Copyright © 2022, NVIDIA Corporation.
 All rights reserved.

 This work is made available under the Nvidia Source Code License-NC.
 Click [here](LICENSE) to view a copy of this license.

+The pre-trained models are shared under [CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+For license information regarding the ImageNet dataset, please refer to the [official website](https://www.image-net.org/).